Completely Transforming the Digital Presence of a Real Estate Client

 We worked with Vida Verde, a real estate company, for approximately two years, from 2023 to 2025.
 When we started, their online presence was weak and their marketing efforts were not producing consistent results.
 They wanted more qualified inquiries and better visibility for their property listings.

-Our work focused on building a practical digital setup that could bring in real prospects instead of random traffic.
-During our collaboration, we improved their advertising structure and online visibility, which led to higher-quality leads and more stable results during the engagement period.
+Our work focused on building a practical digital setup that could bring in real prospects instead of random traffic, which increased the share of inquiries from people with real buying intent.
+During our collaboration, we improved their advertising structure and online visibility, which reduced wasted spend and led to higher-quality leads and more stable results.

 The main challenges were low traffic, no remarketing strategy, high cost per lead, and weak online branding.
-We set up campaigns across Google Search, YouTube, display remarketing, and Meta/Facebook, with one clear focus: reaching people who were actually looking to buy property, not just browsing online.
+We set up campaigns across Google Search, YouTube, display remarketing, and Meta/Facebook, with one clear focus: reaching people who were actually looking to buy property, not just browsing online, which reduced irrelevant traffic and improved lead quality.

-Over time, this approach changed the situation.
-Traffic increased, advertising costs went down, and a larger share of inquiries came from people with real buying intent instead of random visitors.
+Over time, this approach changed the situation: traffic increased, advertising costs went down, and a larger share of inquiries came from people with real buying intent instead of random visitors, which made online marketing a reliable source of serious prospects.

 About the Client